No net loss policy in the United States: No Net Loss policy under past administrations

 "No Net Loss" of wetlands was first adopted as a national goal under Jimmy Carter's administration in 1977.
 This was under the Executive Order 11990.
 George H. W. Bush's administration in 1989, emphasized three elements on its policy: strengthening the wetland conservation and acquisition measures, revising the delineation manual, and improving and streamlining the wetlands regulatory program.
-All of these measures are aimed at maintaining the overall quality and quantity of Wetlands biodiversity.
+These measures aimed to maintain the quality and quantity of wetlands biodiversity.

 Bill Clinton

 During his presidency, Bill Clinton's administration reiterated the same pledge by endorsing and updating the No Net Loss policy.
-The Clinton Administration's commitment was to increase the fairness and flexibility as well as speed of permit issuances over dredged or fill materials into waters as a part of the implementation of the Section 404 of the Clean Water Act.
-It also aimed to resolve the differences in the delineation of wetlands area.
-Finally, the administration committed to increasing funding for wetland restoration measures, such as Wetland Reserve Program under the USDA, voluntary wetlands restoration programs, non-regulatory conservation initiatives, and mitigation banks.
-The Clinton administration's 1998 Clean Water Action Plan aimed for a net gain of 100000 acre of wetlands each year.
+The Clinton administration's commitment was to increase the fairness, flexibility, and speed of permit issuances over dredged or fill materials into waters as part of the implementation of the Section 404 of the Clean Water Act (CWA).
+It aimed to resolve differences in the delineation of wetlands area.
+The administration committed to increasing funding for wetland restoration measures, such as Wetland Reserve Program under the United States Department of Agriculture, voluntary wetlands restoration programs, non-regulatory conservation initiatives, and mitigation banks.
+The Clinton administration's 1998 Clean Water Action Plan aimed for an annual net gain of 100000 acre of wetlands.

 George W. Bush

 The administration of George W. Bush endorsed the No Net Loss goal in December 2002, when it released the National Wetlands Mitigation Action Plan.
-This plan outlined improvements to be implemented in wetland protection and mitigation by the Army Corps of Engineers, the Environmental Protection Agency, the National Oceanic Atmospheric Administration, the Department of the Interior, the Department of Agriculture, and the Federal Highway Administration.
-Additional action by the Bush administration includes a push to clarify and redefine wetlands under the Clean Water Act.
-This proposal, published on January 10, 2003, guided federal agencies to not require Clean Water Act permits for non-navigable and isolated wetlands.
+This outlined improvements to be implemented in wetland protection and mitigation by the Army Corps of Engineers, the Environmental Protection Agency, the National Oceanic Atmospheric Administration, the Department of the Interior, the Department of Agriculture, and the Federal Highway Administration.
+Additional action by the Bush administration included a push to clarify and redefine wetlands under the CWA.
+This proposal, published on January 10, 2003, guided federal agencies to not require CWA permits for non-navigable and isolated wetlands.

 Barack Obama

-Following the lead of the previous three presidential administrations, Barack Obama also pledged his commitment to No Net Loss.
-The Obama administration increased funding of the North American Wetlands Conservation Act to ensure No Net Loss consistency, however funding was cut in the current budget.
-Obama campaigned to amend the Clean Water Act and to extend the Swamp buster program, however these commitments were not carried out.
-Barack Obama's administration was also working with Congress to amend the Clean Water Act so that isolated wetlands would fall under the Act's protection.
+Following the lead of the previous three presidential administrations, Barack Obama pledged his commitment to No Net Loss.
+The Obama administration increased funding of the North American Wetlands Conservation Act to ensure No Net Loss consistency, though funding was cut in the 2011 budget.
+Obama campaigned to amend the CWA and to extend the Swampbuster program, however these commitments were not carried out.
+Obama's administration was working with Congress to amend the CWA so isolated wetlands would fall under the Act's protection.